 Camping in winter isn’t for everyone, but it doesn’t have to be a miserable experience with the right sleeping bag.

 In fact, you may find you get a better night’s sleep in your new sleeping bag than you do in your bed at home.

-So take your pick of the sleeping bags above, don your thermal tights and get out and enjoy camping in winter.
+So take your pick of the sleeping bags above, put on your thermal tights and get out and enjoy camping in winter.

-And if you’re still worried about camping in the cold, check out our tips on how to stay warm in your tent.
+And if you’re still worried about camping in the cold, check out our tips on how to stay warm in a tent.